briandconnelly/BEACONToolkit/csv/doc/csv.md

-## CSV files and UNIX shells
+## CSV files and the Unix Shell

-There are many classic command-line tools for Unix that can be used to manipulate CSV files very quickly.
-This section prevents a number of them cookbook style.
+Although the Unix command line is a very intimidating place for many people, it contains many programs that can be used to manipulate CSV files very quickly and easily.
+This is especially useful for those who perform computational work in Unix-based environments such as high-performance computing centers, Linux workstations, and even Apple computers.
+This section prevents a number of them cookbook style, showing how to use commands to accomplish different tasks.
+As shown in a few examples, the real power of the Unix shell is in connecting several of these commands to perform multiple operations at once.

+### Replacing Newlines

+Before we begin, though, we need to first talk about *newlines*.
+Although you normally don't see them, the end of each line in text files contains a newline character.
+For some software, newlines can be a source of problems, because the specific symbols that Windows computers and Unix computers (including Mac OS X and Linux) use for newlines is different.

+To use any of the commands shown in this section on files which were created on a Windows machine, the newlines first need to be converted to the Unix format.
+For example, the `dos2unix` command can be used to easily convert `myfile.csv`, which was created on a Windows machine:

+    dos2unix myfile.csv

 ### Stripping Comments